shuaibiyy/lambda-registry/README.md

 You need to create an S3 bucket first.

-## Payload
+## Request Payload

-Format of Cosmos payload:
+Format of a request payload to lambda-registry:

     {
       "table": "<dynamodb_table_name>",